 Water & Sewer Infrastructures

-Municipal water and sewer infrastructure, such as, the City of Frederick, Town of Walkersville, Thurmont, Emmitsburg, Middletown, Myersville, Woodsboro, City of Brunswick and Mt.
-Airy are not affiliated with DUSWM, and own and operate their own respective water and sewer systems.
+- Water and sewer infrastructure for municipalities such as Thurmont, Emmitsburg, Middletown, Myersville, Woodsboro, the City of Brunswick and Mt.
+Airy is not affiliated with the DWSU since those municipalities own and operate their own respective water and sewer systems.